 Many influential teachers, like Maharishi Mahesh Yogi, describe the transcendence state as bliss consciousness because it silences internal chatter.
 But, if you have never had this experience, you mistake the metaphorical reference as a description of actual events or people.
 Thus, the metaphor is mistaken for a fact, and you create a religion out of this error.

 God as a Metaphor a Reference for The Transcendent

 We hope this discussion provides food for thought.
 We want you to think about how your beliefs in a higher power shape your opinions and values.
 Do you see your higher power as a metaphor pointing the way to a more just and verdant behavior?

 Do you believe in God existing in the literal sense?
 Perhaps not in this world, but at living on some plane of reality?
 Do you think of God as an actual person?
 Or do you see “God is a metaphor “for a greater truth?

 Many people believe in the existence of God as an actual person.
 Many people believe in God as a central part of their identity, and they want everyone else to have the same confidence in the same God.
-The “nee” to believe” is”so powerful that it propels them to act violently toward others.
+The “need” to believe” is so powerful that it propels them to act violently toward others.
 But, if belief equaled fact, then all Gods would “be real.”
 Think about that.

 Does God exist, or is it more probable that people are merely mistaking the metaphor as a fact?
 Is it more likely that there are thousands of Gods?
-No, it’s more likely that the stories of and about Gods are just reference points for more transcendent concepts of reality.
+No, it’s more likely that the stories of and about Gods are just a reference for the transcendent.